Join us at IMSH 2023, Society for Simulation in Healthcare

 Existing training methods for mass casualty incidents require the assembly of large numbers of specialists in real-world enactments, where manikins or actors play the victims.
 Due to this complexity, these large-scale events don’t happen very frequently.

 In contrast, KWYN EFECTIVE enables a modern, gamified experience that immerses medical personnel within realistic exercises in virtual environments that are accessible from anywhere via their computers, VR headsets, and phones.

 KWYN EFECTIVE also captures important decision-making themes based on existing resources and past experiences of military medical personnel.
 The system then automatically assesses trainee proficiency against objective performance metrics linked to these skills.

-VP, Human-Centered AI
+Vice President, Human-Centered AI Division